M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 ````
 Dear <VHD Officer>,

 I am pleased to inform you that the referenced ticket <VHD's ticket ID> has been successfully resolved.
-It was handled by <assigned helpdesk> with a priority status of <priority status> and classified as <type of ticket>.
-The issue has been resolved in alignment with the established procedures.
+It was reviewed and handled by <assigned helpdesk member(s)> with a priority status of <priority status> and classified as <type of ticket>.

+As a result, the ticket will be considered resolved and closed.
+However, if additional details or feedback are provided, it can be reopened for further review.

-If there are any additional steps or further input from your side, please do not hesitate to let me know.
+Please do not hesitate to contact me with any questions or concerns.

-Thank you for your cooperation.
+Thank you for your cooperation and support.

 Best regards,
 <Name of NHD Officer>